 - A gift store can put QR codes on their product shelves next to handcrafted items.
 Customers can be sent to videos that share personal information about the artist or company that made the item.

 - A business can create hype by using QR codes to send customers to a website that teases new product launches or shares information about upcoming sales or events.

 A Korean restaurant in Philadelphia uses QR codes on its carryout packaging.
 Customers who scan the code are directed to a video of the owner’s daughter, who demonstrates how to assemble the meal using the soft-boiled egg that is included.
 Not only is the experience helpful to patrons, it also provides an added element of delight since the girl is just five years old.

 Similarly, a sushi joint in Los Angeles has a QR code on its takeout bento boxes.
 Customers can scan the code to see a video of how to assemble the meal.
 And a New York City bar sells cocktail kits that come with a QR code: Customers who scan the code are taken to step-by-step instruction videos that help them learn how to make the cocktails.

 If your products and services could benefit from instructions, QR codes can help.

 - A grocery store could put a code on the shelf next to products to offer instructions or recipe tutorials.

 - A salon owner could share makeup application tips customers would access by scanning a QR code on a business card or product packaging.

 QR codes can provide a fun way to engage customers.
 Here are some simple steps to get started:

-Determine the type of content that would enhance your business, such as sharing information, creating ambience, or providing instructions.
+- Determine the type of content that would enhance your business, such as sharing information, creating ambiance, or providing instructions.